awesto/django-shop/docs/reference/order.rst

 ``BaseOrder`` and ``BaseOrderItem`` respectively.
 As with most models in **django-SHOP**, they are :ref:`reference/deferred-models`, so that inheriting from a base class automatically sets the foreign keys to the appropriate model.
-This gives the programmer the flexibility to add as many fields to the order, as the merchant requires for his special implementation.
+This gives the programmer the flexibility to add as many fields to the order model, as the merchant requires for his special implementation.

-In most use-cases, the default order implementation will do the job.
+In most use-cases, the default implementation of the order model will do the job.
 These default classes can be found at :class:`shop.models.defaults.order.Order` and :class:`shop.models.defaults.order_item.OrderItem`.
 To materialize the default implementation, it is enough to ``import`` these two files into the merchant's shop project.
 Otherwise the programmer may create his own order implementation inheriting from ``BaseOrder`` and/or ``BaseOrderItem``.